vuo/vuo/documentation/api/DevelopingNodeClasses.md

 					 "title" : "Add",
 					 "description" : "Adds the terms and outputs their sum.", "keywords" : [ "sum", "+" ],
-					 "version" : "1.0.0",
+					 "version" : "1.0.0"
-					 "node": {
-						 "isInterface" : false
-					 }
 				 });
 @endcode

-The @ref VuoModuleMetadata macro takes a [JSON-formatted](http://www.json.org/) argument.
+The @ref VuoModuleMetadata macro takes a [JSON-formatted](https://www.json.org/) argument.
 The argument includes the default title for nodes of this node class, a description to help users understand how to use the node class, an array of keywords used when searching the Node Library, and a version number to help users upgrade and manage their node classes.

 Node classes are not the only files in Vuo that can define module metadata.
 You'll see this in @ref DevelopingTypes and @ref DevelopingLibraryModules.
 The title, description, keywords, and version can be defined in other types of files as well.

-But some module metadata are specific to node classes.
-The module metadata above include whether the node class is an interface, which affects how the node is rendered in a composition.

 For more information, see the documentation for @ref VuoModuleMetadata.